 Today we have Mayank Garg, telling us – How he got into Forensic Services, Why he did an MBA, Why he moved 2 jobs before joining Deloitte and Why is it okay to keep searching for your calling.

-Mayank is a Chartered Accountant from India and an MBA from Institute of Management Technology Ghaziabad.
+Mayank is a Chartered Accountant from India and an MBA from the Institute of Management Technology Ghaziabad.

 Switched Careers and got into Forensic Accounting

 I am a Manager at Deloitte in their Forensic Team.
 I did my internship with a simple firm J.P.
 Kapur & Uberti, New Delhi.
 The firm was not as big as a Big 4 Accounting Firm but the exposure I received there was AMAZING.